-The Phaeton is Volkswagen’s largest and most luxurious sedan, available with a 4.2-litre V8 with six-speed automatic transmission, or a 6.0-litre W12 engine with five-speed automatic.
+The largest and most luxurious of Volkswagen’s sedans, the Phaeton is available with a 4.2-litre V8 with a six-speed automatic transmission, or a 6.0-litre W12 engine with five-speed automatic.
 (The “W” refers to the engine’s design: the banks of cylinders are staggered to form a W shape, which allows for a more compact engine.)

-Both engines are also used in the Audi A8, but although the cars look similar, they’re not twins.
+Both engines are also used in the Audi A8; although the cars look similar, they’re not twins.
 The A8’s aluminum-spaceframe construction is 454 kg lighter than the steel-bodied Phaeton, and in its smaller version, the A8’s wheelbase is 57 mm shorter.

 Like the A8, the Phaeton is all-wheel-drive, using Volkswagen’s exclusive 4Motion permanent system with a Torsen centre differential.
 A four-corner adjustable air suspension uses an Electronic Damping Control program that constantly monitors the road surface and vehicle speed, and adapts the suspension automatically.
 Five-passenger seating can be optioned to four-passenger, with a wood-trimmed rear centre console dividing the seats.